probberechts/hexo-theme-cactus/README.md

 Set the `rss` field in the theme's `_config.yml` to one of the following values:

 1. `rss: false` will totally disable rss (default).
-2. `rss: http://your-feed-url` sets a specific feed link.
+2. `rss: atom.xml` sets a specific feed link.
 3. `rss:`leave empty to use the [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) plugin.

 ### Analytics